When parents begin the wondrous journey of raising a child, they must grapple with several preconceived notions.

 The government repercussions for breaking this law are not some mere slap on the wrist.
 Kaley faces thousands of dollars’ worth of fines, as well as threats to revoke her counseling license, all because she wants to help her clients regain peace with their bodies.

 How does Chiles v.
-Salazar impact parents?
+Salazar impact parents and children?

 To be crystal clear, the biggest victims of Colorado’s counseling censorship laws are the suffering children.
 Those kids need help, and the government is prioritizing its own one-size-fits-all “solution” over the child seeking the individualized help he or she needs.